botamariaaurora/Synthetic-Patient-Health-Data-Generation-Using-Conversational-AI-and-Large-Language-Models/README.md

 # Synthetic-Patient-Health-Data-Generation-Using-Conversational-AI-and-Large-Language-Models

-Advanced generative models like Generative Adversarial Networks (GANs) and Diffusion Models have demonstrated their capability in creating realistic synthetic patient records, including Electronic Health Records (EHR), CT scans, EEG, and ECG data.
+#Abstract:Advanced generative models like Generative Adversarial Networks (GANs) and Diffusion Models have
+demonstrated their capability in creating realistic synthetic patient records, including Electronic Health Records (EHR), CT scans, EEG, and ECG data.
 These models utilize real-world patient data to simulate and produce synthetic data that closely mirrors the statistical and structural properties of the original data.